Portrait of a small boy

 Marble, seemingly from the Greek islands

-Only the tip of the nose is missing; the edges of the drapery show slight damage.
-The surface has taken on a slightly shiny quality, from cleansing with acid.
+Only the tip of the nose is missing; the edges of the drapery and cheeks show slight damage.
+The shiny, slightly pitted surface indicates that the bust was treated with acid.
+The locks on the nape were recut to remove thick, brownish accretions.

 By 1901, purchased in Naples by Edward Perry Warren (b.
 1860 - d.
 1928), London [see note]; 1901, sold by Edward Perry Warren to the MFA.
 (Accession Date: December 1, 1901)